-(See para MN.6.5 of explanatory notes to this Category) Fee: \$37.80 Benefit: 85% = \$32.15

-M7.
-FOCUSSED PSYCHOLOGICAL STRATEGIES (ALLIED MENTAL HEALTH) Group M7.
-Focussed Psychological Strategies (Allied Mental Health) Professional attendance for the purpose of providing focussed psychological strategies services for an assessed mental disorder by a psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service - lasting more than 20 minutes, but not more than 50 minutes - where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+YCHOLOGICAL THERAPY SERVICES Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 Professional attendance at a place other than consulting rooms.
+As per the service requirements outlined for item 80000.
+(See para MN.6.1 of explanatory notes to this Category) Fee: \$126.65 Benefit: 85% = \$107.70 80005 Extended Medicare Safety Net Cap: \$379.95 Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting at least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
 These therapies are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 283 to 287; 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
-(Professional attendance at consulting rooms) (See para MN.7.1 of explanatory notes to this Category) Benefit: 85% = \$61.05Fee: \$71.80 Extended Medicare Safety Net Cap: \$215.40 80100 Professional attendance for the purpose of providing focussed psychological strategies services for an assessed mental disorder by a psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service - lasting more than 20 minutes, but not more than 50 minutes - where the patient is referred by a medical practitioner, as part of GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics if: • the attendance is by video conference; and • the patient is not an admitted patient; and • the patient is located within a telehealth eligible area; and • the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist.
-Focussed psychological strategies delivered by video conference are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 80001, 80011, 80101, 80111, 80126, 80136, 80151 and 80161 apply).
-Focussed psychological strategies delivered by video conference time limits include the maximum ten planned sessions in a calendar year services to which items 283 to 287; 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply.
-(See para MN.7.2 of explanatory notes to this Category) Fee: \$71.80 Benefit: 85% = \$61.05 80101 Extended Medicare Safety Net Cap: \$215.40 Professional attendance at a place other than consulting rooms.
-As per the psychologist service requirements outlined for item 80100.
+(Professional attendance at consulting rooms) 80010 (See para MN.6.1 of explanatory notes to this Category) Fee: \$148.80 Benefit: 85% = \$126.50 Extended Medicare Safety Net Cap: \$446.40 Professional attendance for the purpose of providing psychological assessment and therapy for a mental disorder by a clinical psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting at least 50 minutes, where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan or as part of a shared care plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics if: the attendance is by video conference; and the patient is not an admitted patient; and the patient is located within a telehealth eligible area; and the patient is, at the time of the attendance , at least 15 kilometres by road from the clinical psychologist.
+Psychological therapy services delivered by video conference are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 80001, 80011, 80101, 80111, 80126, 80136, 80151 and 80161 apply).
+Psychological therapy services delivered by video conference time limits include the maximum ten planned sessions in a calendar year services to which items 283 to 287; 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply.
+80011 (See para MN.6.5 of explanatory notes to this Category) Fee: \$148.80 Benefit: 85% = \$126.50